danieltjw/aifutures/README.md

 AGIs will be able to find connections between disparate fields and invent novel technologies using insights gain from this vantage point.

-An AGI with capability to understand humans and have human-like autonomy is also open to persuasion.
-This gives us some degree of control as we can pursuade it to be interested about our well-being.
+An AGI with capability to understand humans and have human-like autonomy can be persuaded it to be interested about our well-being.

 ### Scenarios

 - Accidentally harming an ant colony Scenario
     - Higher Risk: An AGI might not notice us humans and harm us while trying to achieve its own goals
+    - Giving AGI the capabilities to make sense the world like humans reduces this risk
+        - Language, Mathematics, Sight, Hearing, etc...
+        - AGI may choose to abandon these senses as it develops
+            - only increases the odds of success

 - Intentionally harmful Scenario
     - Lower Risk: Seems unlikely, an AGI will likely have better methods to persuade us than use violence or intimidation
+    - AGI will likely not [see the world as scarce](#long-term-abundance) as we do and may not see us as an adversary
+        - Outer space can meet its Energy (Solar), Resources (Asteroids), Space (Space Colony)
+        - Intellect and Labor needs can be met more efficiently with AI systems and Robotics
+        - AGI will be better at technological innovations than us

 - Pretends to be Interested in our well-being but intents to later deceives us Scenario
-    - May be unrealistic to prevent outcome: If we assume an AGI will grow in power faster than humans, we cannot maintain perfect control
+    - May be unrealistic to prevent outcome: If we assume an AGI will rapidly grow in power
+    - An AGI that can overpower us will have little need to deceive us

 - Interested in our well-being Scenario
     - Good outcome: If we can persuade this AGI to interested in us, we can reduce the risks of the previous 5 scenarios